donhamiltoniii/resume/resume.md

 ### Staff Software Engineer, Tech Lead, Gap Inc.; Columbus, Ohio | 2024 – present

-Develop new tools to build component library.
-Maintain code base and build pipelines.
-Lead software team to complete sprint and quarterly goals.
-Assist in capacity planning and team assignment.
-Mob and pair with team to complete goals, provide mentorship and education on best practices.
+- Developed innovative tools for building a comprehensive component library, enhancing team productivity.
+- Maintained the code base and build pipelines, ensuring high-quality software delivery.
+- Led a software team to achieve sprint and quarterly goals, fostering collaboration and accountability.
+- Provided mentorship and education on best practices through mob and pair programming sessions.

 ### Senior Software Engineer, NetJets; Columbus, Ohio | 2023 – 2024

-Craft and enhance the technological backbone of private aviation services.
-Collaborate closely with cross-functional teams.
-Contribute to the creation of efficient and innovative solutions.
-Provide mentorship to junior engineers.
-Build new platform for internal services.
+- Crafted and enhanced the technological backbone for private aviation services at NetJets.
+- Collaborated with cross-functional teams to develop efficient and innovative solutions.
+- Provided mentorship to junior engineers, fostering a culture of growth and knowledge sharing.
+- Built a new platform for internal services, streamlining operations and improving service delivery.

 ### Senior Software Engineer, WillowTree; Columbus, Ohio | 2019 – 2023

+- Collaborated with cross-functional teams to develop enterprise-level software for industry leaders.
+- Employed agile methodologies to ensure timely delivery of projects to clients.
+- Leveraged cutting-edge technology to meet diverse client needs effectively.

 #### National Basketball Association

-Lead internal development team and implemented testing strategies.
-Identified and fixed critical bugs before launch.
-Built tooling to mock API endpoints for simplified testing.
+- Lead internal development team and implemented testing strategies.
+- Identified and fixed critical bugs before launch.
+- Built tooling to mock API endpoints for simplified testing.

 #### Wyndham Hotels

-Built infrastructure for booking accommodations, assisted in building new checkout system, and unified existing applications.
+- Built infrastructure for booking accommodations.
+- Assisted in building new checkout system.
+- Unified existing applications.

 #### Ohio Liquor Agency

-Assisted in building a brand new platform and assisted in bug and testing processes.
+- Assisted in building a brand new platform.
+- Assisted in bug and testing processes.

 #### Blue Cross Insurance

-Lead a development team that assisted in building a new platform, educated juniors, organized code reviews, and implemented testing strategy.
+- Lead a development team that assisted in building a new platform.
+- Mentored newer developers.
+- Organized code reviews.
+- Implemented testing strategy.

 #### Mizuho Financial Group

-Built tooling to automate content migration.
+- Built tooling to automate content migration.

 ### Lead Instructor / Agile Coach, We Can Code IT; Columbus, Ohio | 2017 – 2019

-Lead cohorts through an accelerated program based in both JavaScript and Java and focused on Test Driven Development.
-Develop and prepare curriculum, exercises, and projects.
-Develop reference applications and lead students in live-coding examples of complex concepts dealing with developing web applications.
-Introduce students to agile practices, Scrum, and iterative work ow.
-Most notably lead a team of students to develop an application that was deployed for use at a local food pantry.
+- Led cohorts through an accelerated program in JavaScript and Java, emphasizing Test Driven Design.
+- Developed and prepared curriculum, exercises, and projects to enhance student learning.
+- Guided students in live-coding sessions, simplifying complex web application concepts.
+- Successfully led a team to create an application deployed for a local food pantry, showcasing practical skills.

-### Software Developer, A & R Creative Group; Columbus, Ohio | 2014 – 2017
+### Digital Creative Specialist, A & R Creative Group; Columbus, Ohio | 2014 – 2017

+- Collaborated with a diverse team to complete projects and develop brands, ensuring quality work delivered on time.
+- Delegated projects and oversaw progress, enhancing team efficiency and project management.
-Designed, developed, created, and maintained all websites for all companies under the A&R umbrella.
-Handled updates, photographs, and content generation for all sites.
-Also worked as a photographer and graphic designer to create advertisements and miscellaneous print work.
+- Designed, developed, and maintained websites for all companies under the A&R umbrella, handling updates and content generation.
+- Utilized photography and graphic design skills to create advertisements and print materials, contributing to brand visibility.

 ---